Visit

 Group Visits

-We welcome groups to the David Parr House, both in person and online.
-Email our team to discuss your requirements at info@davidparrhouse.org.
-In addition to Guide-led tours of the house, we offer a range of specialist talks, catering, and a space to hire for your own event.
+For large groups, special occasions and out-of-hour tours, please email our team to discuss your requirements at info@davidparrhouse.org.
+We offer guided tours of the house, a range of specialist talks, workshops, catering, and a space to hire for your own event.

 The Visitor Centre